GoogleCloudPlatform/EZ-WSI-DICOMweb/README.md

 EZ WSI DicomWeb is a python library that provides the ability to effortlessly extract an image patch from a pathology DICOM whole slide image (WSI) stored in a cloud DICOM store.
 This functionality is useful for different pathology workflows, especially those leveraging AI.
-The library can also generate tissue patches from a slide in an efficient manner.
+EZ-WSI provides interfaces to enable embeddings to be easily generated from Digital Pathology patches and images.

 This Github repository contains all source code, documentation, and unit tests for EZ WSI DicomWeb.
 EZ WSI DicomWeb uses Bazel as a build and test tool.

 ## Requirements

-- Python 3.8+
+- Python 3.10+

 ## Installing EZ WSI DicomWeb